KgaogeloMangwa/alx-system_engineering-devops/0x02-shell_redirections/README.md

-scipt to Display lines containing the pattern “root” and 3 lines after them in the file
+script to display words that do not contain the bin pattern